Singapore reports 728 new virus cases in biggest daily jump, total 4,427

-Singapore's health ministry confirmed 728 new coronavirus infections on Thursday, taking the tally to 4,427 in the city-state.
+Singapore's health ministry confirmed 728 new coronavirus infections on Thursday, a new daily record, taking the total in the city-state to 4,427.

 It said 654 of the new cases were linked to migrant workers' dormitories.
-The latest count of new infections was much higher than the previous daily record of 447 reported on Wednesday.
+The latest count of new infections was much higher than the previous record of 447 reported on Wednesday.
+No new deaths were reported on Thursday, leaving the toll at 10.

+Authorities have managed to mitigate the spread of the virus and the COVID-19 respiratory disease it causes among Singapore's citizens by rigorous contact tracing and surveillance, earning praise from the World Health Organization.
+But the disease is spreading rapidly within the large migrant worker community, highlighting what rights groups say is a weak link in containment efforts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)